quaderno/quaderno-php/README.md

 # PHP Wrapper for Quaderno API
 This library is a PHP wrapper to connect and handle the [Quaderno API](https://developers.quaderno.io/api/) in a nicer way.
-It connects to your PHP app with [Quaderno](https://quaderno.io), so you will need to have a valid Quaderno account to use it.

-You can use our [sandbox environment](https://sandbox-quadernoapp.com/) to test your processes before going live.
+A Quaderno account is needed for using it.
+You can [sign up for a free trial](https://quadernoapp.com/signup) or use our [sandbox environment](https://developers.quaderno.io/tools/sandbox/) to test your integration before going live.

-## Why using it?
-You will need this if you want to connect to the Quaderno API from your PHP app with no need to be handling annoying low-level HTTP requests and JSON-encoded data.

 ## Requirements
 * PHP 5 or higher